tomcarver/Minx/README.md

 - Dependency injection built in
 - Ease/Speed of Learning (i.e. planning for high language turnover)
 - Ease of refactoring
+- No runtime exceptions (bar out of memory etc)

 ### Paradigms